debridmediamanager/zurg-testing/README.md

 A webdav server is also exposed to your localhost via port `9999`.

+### Note: when using zurg in a server outside of your home network, ensure that "Use my Remote Traffic automatically when needed" is unchecked on your [Account page](https://real-debrid.com/account)

 ## Why zurg?
 Why not X?

 - Better performance than anything out there; changes in your library appear instantly ([assuming Plex picks it up fast enough](./plex_update.sh))